Registration of the asylum application

 The law foresees a three-stage registration process:

-1. The asylum seeker “makes” (présente) his or her application to the Immigration Office within 8 working days after arrival on the territory.[1]
-An application at the border is made with the Border Police Section of the Federal Police immediately when the person is apprehended at the border and asked about his or her motives for entering Belgium[2] or with the prison director in penitentiary institutions.
+1. The asylum seeker “makes” (présente) their application to the Immigration Office within 8 working days after arrival on the territory.[1]
+An application at the border is made with the Border Police Section of the Federal Police immediately when the person is apprehended at the border and asked about their motives for entering Belgium.[2]
+The application can also be made in prison with the prison director or in a closed centre with personnel of the Immigration Office.
 These authorities refer the application immediately to the Immigration Office.
-Other applicants make their application directly at the Immigration Office (previously at the arrival centre ‘Petit Château/Klein Kasteeltje’, since August 2022 at the building of the Immigration Office, Pachecolaan 44, 1000 Brussel – Cube).
-The asylum seeker receives a “certificate of declaration” (attestation de declaration/bewijs van aanmelding) as soon as the application is made.[3]
+Other applicants (the large majority) make their application directly at the Immigration Office (previously at the arrival centre ‘Petit Château/Klein Kasteeltje’, since August 2022 at the building of the Immigration Office, Pachecolaan 44, 1000 Brussel – Cube).
+The asylum seeker receives a “certificate of presentation” (attestation de présentation/bewijs van aanmelding) as soon as the application is made.[3]
+Under the law, failure to apply for a residence permit after irregularly entering the country or to apply for international protection within the 8-day deadline constitutes a criterion for determining a “risk of absconding”.[4]
+It is not clear if or to what extent these provisions are currently being applied.
+The CGRS can also consider non-compliance with this deadline as one of the elements in assessing the credibility of the asylum claim.

-1. The Immigration Office registers the application within 3 working days of “notification”.[5]
+2. The Immigration Office registers the application within 3 working days of “notification”.[5]
 This can be prolonged up to 10 working days when a large number of asylum seekers arrive at the same time, rendering it difficult in practice to register applications within the 3 working days deadline.[6]

 In the context of the COVID-19 sanitary measures, the three-phase system was changed and applicants now immediately lodge their application at the registration centre when they make the application.
 They instantly receive the Annex 26.
 The aim is to avoid unnecessary movements of applicants between the different services and to respect the 3-day time limit of article 50(2) of the Aliens Act even if confinement is necessary.
 This system is currently still being applied.
-Consequently, asylum applications are now being made, registered and lodged on the same day.[9]
+Consequently, asylum applications are now being registered and lodged on the same day.[9]

 On 22 November 2018 a maximum quota per day on the number of people who could make their asylum application was introduced.
 This measure was suspended by the Council of State on 20 December 2018.[10]
 In the course of 2019 and the beginning of 2020, some isolated incidents concerning access to the asylum procedure were reported.[11]